 Strategies to Improve Treatment

 The progress that has been made in the treatment of esophageal cancer has resulted from improved patient and physician participation in clinical studies.
-Future progress in the treatment of esophageal cancer will result from continued participation in appropriate studies.
 Currently, there are several areas of active exploration aimed at improving the treatment of esophageal cancer.

 - Lorenzen S, et al. Abstract 4023.
 Presented at: ASCO Annual Meeting; May 31- June 4, 2019; Chicago.